Skip to main content Skip to complementary content

 The way aggregations are calculated means that you cannot aggregate key fields because it is not clear which table should be used for the aggregation.
 For example, if the field <Key> links two tables, it is not clear whether Count(<Key>) should return the number of records from the first or the second table.

-So, if you use a key field inside an aggregation function without the distinct clause, Qlik Sense will return a number which may be meaningless.
+If you use a key field inside an aggregation function without the distinct clause, Qlik Sense will return a number which may be meaningless.
 The solution is to either use the distinct clause, or use a copy of the key – a copy that resides in one table only.

-For example, in the following tables, ProductID is the key between the tables.
+For example, in the following tables, ProductId is the key between the tables.

-ProductID key between Products and Details tables
+ProductId key between Products and Details tables

-Count(ProductID) can be counted either in the Products table (which has only one record per product – ProductID is the primary key) or it can be counted in the Details table (which most likely has several records per product).
-If you want to count the number of distinct products, you should use Count(distinct ProductID).
+Count(ProductId) can be counted either in the Products table (which has only one record per product – ProductId is the primary key) or it can be counted in the Details table (which most likely has several records per product).
+If you want to count the number of distinct products, you should use Count(distinct ProductId).
 If you want to count the number of rows in a specific table, you should not use the key.

 Learn more